Small Garden IdeasSee how gardeners around the country have created wonderful gardens in small spaces

 Small gardens have a lot more potential than you realize.
 This collection proves just that.
 Whether dealing with a long narrow space behind a vintage home, a cramped backyard that lacks privacy, or a shabby garden at the rear of a brownstone the possibilities are endless.
 So don’t write off your 40-foot by 20-foot outdoor area just yet — with the right design, it could be an incredible garden.

-Four Excellent Small Garden Designs
+Five Excellent Small Garden Designs

 Size: 18 feet wide by 150 feet long | Location: Philadelphia

 Design Tip: In small gardens where space is too limited for major focal points, compose a series of mini views within the garden itself, offering interest in every direction while using plants to provide a framework.

 Design Tip: Divide the garden into outdoor rooms that echo and expand upon the home’s interior, giving both inside and out more purpose and making everything feel larger.

 Size: 45 by 22 feet | Location: New York City’s Greenwich Village